Agent-E11/basic-discord-bot/notes.md

 To Do
 =====
-- Make the script use environment variables instead of the `.env` file.
+- (done) Make the script use environment variables instead of the `.env` file.
 -